 Animal Membrane and Cytosol Protein Extraction Kit

-This product offers a convenient and efficient method for isolating cell membranes and cytoplasmic proteins from animal cells or tissues.
+This kit provides a streamlined and efficient method for the isolation of membrane and cytosolic proteins from animal cells and tissues.
 Read more

 Cat.No.